boldizsarf/quickrewrite/README.md

 # What is this?
-This is a small project, about an easy and quick URL rewrite, based on PHP.
+This is a small project, about an easy and quick URL rewrite engine, based on PHP.
 You can add an index page, and more pages, with parameters.
 Its Apache2, and IIS compatible.

 # Setup
 Just drag the files to the website's root directory.
 I recommend to create a sub folder for the website.
 Thats it!